fanitaadamova/My-personal-Angular-Project-Softuni/README.md

 ## Profile page
 Page only for logged in users
+Profile page contains:
-Profile page contains personal account information for user and list with own created themes.
+ -  personal account information for user;
+ -  list with own created themes with link to the details of theme;
+ -  list with all posted comments with link to the details of theme.

 ## Search page
 Public page for all users.